 On November 2, 2015, we completed a merger of QWMS, Inc., a Delaware corporation which was a newly-formed and wholly-owned Quanex subsidiary, and WII Holding, Inc. (WII), a Delaware corporation.
 Upon satisfaction or waiver of conditions set forth in the merger agreement, QWMS, Inc. merged with and into WII, and WII became our wholly-owned subsidiary, and, as a result, we acquired all the subsidiaries of WII (referred to collectively as Woodcraft).
 Woodcraft is a manufacturer of cabinet doors and other components to OEMs in the kitchen and bathroom cabinet industry.
-Woodcraft operates 12 plants within the United States.
+Woodcraft operates 14 plants within the United States, including two which were transfered from the NA Engineered Components segment during the three months ended July 31, 2017, as well as a location in Lansing, Kansas, which will be closed later this year.
 We paid \$245.9 million in cash, net of cash acquired and including certain holdbacks with regard to potential indemnity claims, and received less than \$0.1 million from the sellers as a working capital true-up, resulting in goodwill totaling \$113.7 million.
-We recorded a charge of \$0.7 million related to restructuring efforts at Woodcraft for the six months ended April 30, 2017.
+We recorded a charge of \$0.9 million related to restructuring efforts at Woodcraft for the nine months ended July 31, 2017.
 See Note 1, "Nature of Operations and Basis of Presentation - Restructuring."
 We believe this acquisition expanded our business into a new segment of the building products industry, which is experiencing favorable growth and which is less susceptible to the impact of seasonality due to inclement weather.